vanyacohen/vanyacohen.github.io/_posts/2019-08-23-openwebtext.markdown

 code: https://github.com/Skylion007/openwebtext
 website: https://huggingface.co/datasets/Skylion007/openwebtext
 ---
 OpenWebText is a replication of OpenAI's WebText dataset.
-The dataset has been downloaded over 4 million times.
-This dataset was used to train our model OpenGPT-2, among other LLMs.
-It has since provided a standard corpus of web content for NLP various tasks and methods.
+It has been downloaded over 4 million times.
+OpenWebText was used to train our model OpenGPT-2, among other LLMs.